We understand ensuring access to physical education for disabled or injured candidates can be challenging.

 British Swimming operates a functional classification system which has 15 categories (S1–S15).
 At A Level, by providing evidence of candidate attainment in a classification at local, regional or national level, and evidence of where their classification places them in the context of national performance, a judgement can be made about what mark on the existing performance tables their best performance is equivalent to.

-If your candidate chooses to not apply for adaptations or new sports, and therefore has no sport they can be assessed in, it is not possible to award them marks for this part of the assessment.
+If your candidate chooses to not apply for adaptations, and therefore has no sport they can be assessed in, it is not possible to award them marks for this part of the assessment.

 If a candidate is injured part-way through their physical education course, two options are available:

-In all cases, please contact us as soon as possible to discuss access arrangements and reasonable adjustments.
+In all cases, please contact the special requirements team as soon as possible to discuss access arrangements and reasonable adjustments.

 If a candidate is injured after you have completed all their assessments, but they are unable to attend moderation, please submit their marks as normal.
 The moderator may ask for medical evidence, and you will be asked to provide a replacement candidate on the day of moderation.